enl9076/weather_updater/README.md

 ## Weather Updater

-Simple utility script I made to get familiar with using APIs and working with JSON data.
-Pretty useful and convenient though.
+Simple utility script I made that sends me a desktop notification when I log on to my PC letting know what the weather is for the day.
+Helped me get familiar with using APIs and working with JSON data.

 #### How it works:
 *Python file*: